vredin/YouTube-to-Telegram-Subtitle-Downloader-/README.md

 ## Security

 - Extension requests only necessary permissions
-- Your Chat ID is stored locally in the browser
+- Your Bot Token and Chat ID are stored locally in the browser
 - The extension does not collect any personal data
+- Never share your Bot Token with anyone

 ## License